mehalyna/Northwind-SQLite-MSSQL-PostgreSQL-versions/README.md

-# Northwind-SQLite-version
+# Northwind-SQLite-MSSQL-PostgreSQL-versions
-Northwind SQLite version
+Northwind SQLite SQLite, MS SQL Server and PostgreSQL versions

 An updated SQLite version of the Northwind DB file is presented.